Introduction

 What types of industrial and warehouse properties do you finance in Boston?

-We provide hard money financing for a full range of industrial property types including distribution and logistics warehouses, manufacturing facilities, flex/R&D buildings, last-mile delivery centers, cold storage facilities, and industrial condominiums.
-We finance both existing property acquisitions requiring renovation or repositioning and ground-up industrial development on infill or suburban sites.
-Our lending encompasses light industrial, heavy industrial, and specialized facilities such as life sciences manufacturing and food processing plants.
+We finance the full range of industrial property types: distribution and logistics warehouses, last-mile delivery centers, manufacturing facilities, life sciences and R&D buildings, flex and mixed-use industrial, cold storage facilities, and industrial condominium projects.
+We finance both existing property acquisitions requiring repositioning and ground-up industrial development on infill or brownfield sites.
+Our lending encompasses light industrial, heavy industrial, and specialized facilities including biotech manufacturing, food processing, and medical device production.

 How do you handle environmental issues on industrial properties?

-Environmental assessment is a critical component of our industrial lending process.
-We require Phase I environmental site assessments for all industrial property acquisitions and Phase II assessments when indicated.
-For properties with known contamination, we structure loans to accommodate remediation timelines and costs, often holding remediation funds in escrow until cleanup is completed.
-We work with experienced environmental consultants and attorneys to ensure properties meet applicable standards for the intended use and that appropriate liability protections are in place.
+Environmental assessment is a mandatory component of our industrial lending.
+We require Phase I assessments for all industrial acquisitions and Phase II assessments when Phase I findings indicate potential contamination.
+For properties with known contamination, we structure loans to accommodate remediation timelines, often with environmental remediation funds in escrow released upon MassDEP acceptance of cleanup completion.
+We work with Chapter 21E-licensed environmental consultants and attorneys who understand Massachusetts environmental liability framework.

 What loan terms are available for industrial development projects?